 Explore how to start, manage, and exit a business in a global context.
 Examine aspects of global entrepreneurship including opportunity analysis, business planning, fundraising, competing in a global marketplace, and managing through crisis explored through practical experience and real-world examples.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: International Business 372 (Topic: Global Entrepreneurship), 172, 272, 372 (Topic 11), 367D.
+Only one of the following may be counted: International Business 372 (Topic: Global Entrepreneurship), 372 (Topic 11), 367D.
+Prerequisite: Upper-division standing.